Healthy Living and Wellness

 - One year after quitting, your risk of heart attack decreases to about half that of a smoker

-Skin cancer is the most common form of all cancers in the U.S. – and the number of cases continues to rise.
+Skin cancer is the most common form of all cancers in the United States – and the number of cases continues to rise.
 Physicians and professional medical organizations recommend that you take the following precautions:

 •Apply sunscreen with a sun protection factor (SPF) of 15 or greater 30 minutes before sun exposure and every few hours thereafter